GregRos/preszr/README.md

 ### Caveats

-Like all things, `preszr` has a few limitations.
-Some things, it either won't or can't deal with.
+`preszr` has a few limitations when it comes to certain objects, however.
+As an example, let's take the following class that uses

 #### Immutable objects